33 Breakup Songs That Make Up The Ultimate Heartbreak Playlist

 If there's anyone who can give you the motivation to leave a relationship that just isn't working, no matter how much you love the person, it's Whitney Houston.

 13. "Cry Me a River," Justin Timberlake

-JT’s ex broke his heart, and now she’s back for a second chance.
-(Noticing a theme here?)
-But he’s spent all this time grieving her loss and realizing why she’s not good enough for him — now it’s her “turn to cry.”
-It’s the perfect theme song when your ex thinks he or she can have you back just like that.
+JT's ex broke his heart, and now she's back for a second chance, but he's spent all this time realizing why she's not right for him, and now it's her "turn to cry."
+It's the perfect theme song for an ex who can't seem to stop toying with your emotions.

 14. "I Try," Macy Gray